alex-dulac/py-scrobbler/README.md

 - Process pending scrobbles that couldn't be sent due to connectivity issues
 - Rich text formatting for better readability

-### Command Line Interface
+### Command Line Loop

-The loop script provides a simple command-line interface that displays the currently playing track and scrobble status.
+The loop script provides a simple command-line output that displays the currently playing track and scrobble status.

 1. **Run the loop script:**
     ```sh